JoshuaHolt-Tech/pneumonia_detection/Readme.md

 - train, validate and test.

-Each of these folders contains three subfolders:
+The first model will access the subfolders of NORMAL and PNEUMONIA from the chest_xray directory.

-- bacterial_pneumonia, viral_pneumonia and normal
+The second model will access the subfolders of bacterial_pneumonia, viral_pneumonia and normal from the data directory.

 </details>

 ## Goal :dart:
-The goal of this project is to train a neural network model to classify X-Ray images into three categories: "Normal", "Viral Pneumonia" and "Bactrial Pneumonia".
+The goal of this project is to automatically classify X-Ray images into three categories: "Normal", "Viral Pneumonia" and "Bactrial Pneumonia".

 ## Acquire :inbox_tray:
 When you run the notebook, it automatically downloads and sorts the ChestXRay2017 dataset from [Data Mendeley](https://data.mendeley.com/datasets/rscbjbr9sj/2).
 The original files are in the "chest_xray/train" and "chest_xray/test" folders.
 The files will be further sorted to separate viral from bacterial pneumonia images and placed in a train, validate and test set.
-The validation data is created from the train set.
+The validation data is created from the train data set.

 ## Data Dictionary
 - X-ray